 The NSW public sector has many departments and other bodies.

-Click here to see an interactive graphic showing a breakdown of the types of organisations that constitute the government sector.
+Interactive graphic showing a breakdown of the types of organisations that constitute the government sector.

-Click here to see a list of agencies and other bodies that make up the nine clusters of the Public Service.
+List of agencies and other bodies that make up the nine clusters of the Public Service.

 2. NSW Government Budget Statement 2014–2015: Budget paper No.2, Chapter 4

 3. Australian Bureau of Statistics – Australian National Accounts: State Accounts 2012–2013 – Table 2: Expenditure, income and industry components of gross state product, New South Wales, Chain volume measures and Current prices

 4. NSW Government Budget Statement 2014–2015: Budget paper No.2, Chapter 5